MoscaDotTo/Winapp2/winapp2ool/modules/transmute/Flavorizer/readme.md

 Stages for which no file has been provided make no changes (each stage still prints its progress line, see [Troubleshooting](#troubleshooting)).
 The order is significant: for example, removing a key before adding its replacement ensures the result contains exactly one copy of the new value.

-Every stage also honors Transmute's [global operations](../README.md#global-operations): a `[*]` section in a correction file applies its keys to every section of the base file under that stage's mode, and the Key Replacement stage additionally recognizes `[*Map: label]` key mapping rules.
+Every stage also honors Transmute's [global operations](../README.md#global-operations): a `[*]` section in a correction file applies its keys to every section of the base file under that stage's mode, the Key Replacement stage additionally recognizes `[*Map: label]` key mapping rules, and every stage recognizes `[*Name: scaffold]` name-filtered rules that apply their changes to only the base sections whose name and content match.
 Global sections are processed before the named sections in the same file.
 See [Example 4](#example-4-global-operations-in-flavor-files).

 ## How Matching Works